 Quality of Life Scale

-This scale can help one in determining an animal's quality of life and may be helpful for you when considering end of life options.
-Every animal is an individual and you know your animal best but it helps to look at these elements and make a comparison to how the animal was weeks and months prior.
+This QOL or Quality of Life scale can help one in determining an animal's quality of life.
+It may be helpful for you to refer to when considering your own pet's quality of life and possible end of life options.
+Every animal is an individual and you know your animal best- but it helps to look at these important factors.
+You may want to keep track of this over time and evaluatehow your animal rates on this QOL scale now compared to weeks and months prior.

 Quality of Life Scale (HHHHHMM Scale)